telerik/blazor-docs/getting-started/what-you-need.md

 ### Static Assets

 You can add the JS Interop file as a static asset from our package, instead of using a CDN.
-[Static assets](https://github.com/aspnet/AspNetCore/issues/6349) are automatically included in the solution by the Nuget package, so all that's needed is then to reference the asset:
+[Static assets](https://github.com/aspnet/AspNetCore/issues/6349) (the `_content` folder) are automatically included in the solution by the Nuget package, so all that's needed is then to reference the asset:

     **HTML**